DecimalTurn/VBA-on-GitHub/gitattributes/CRLF everywhere/README.md

-Recommended default configaturation for a .gitattrbutes file in a VBA project.
+Recommended default configuration for a .gitattrbutes file in a VBA project.